data2health/contributor-attribution-model/docs/source/introduction.rst

 This three object structure is intended to be used as a **module** in the context of a larger data model that captures the complete semantics of a given domain or use case.
 Implementations can refine or extend the CAM in different ways to suit their specific domain and use case, as described in more detail in the :ref:`implementation-guide`.

+Relationship to PROV
+@@@@@@@@@@@@@@@@@@@@
+The CAM is based on a subset of the `W3C PROV specification <https://www.w3.org/2011/prov/wiki/Main_Page>`_ that covers contributor attribution, but has been tailored to fit our use case more directly.
+The CAM was developed independently from PROV due to a few small but significant semantic and normative incompatibilities (see :ref:`Appendix I <relationship-to-standards>`), which prevented it from meeting our primary requirement for as simple and concise a model as necessary.
+But ongoing efforts aim to achieve a level of semantic and terminological alignment that would allow CAM to be implemented as a formal extension/profile of PROV.

+Mappings between the CAM and PROV models are provided in :ref:`Appendix I <relationship-to-standards>`, where areas of semantic incompatibility and efforts toward harmonization are also discussed.
+Mappings between the CAM and the `FHIR Provenance resource <https://www.hl7.org/fhir/provenance.html>`_, which is also based on the PROV model, are also described here.

 Application Use Cases
 @@@@@@@@@@@@@@@@@@@@@
 Applications implementing CAM-based modules may include: